The Awakening Collective

 The Construct-Aware stage

-The Construct-Aware stage reveals practices themselves as symbolic tools and conceptual frameworks.
-This does not diminish their utility, but it removes any magical thinking about them.
+The Construct-Aware stage reveals practices themselves as symbolic tools and conceptual frameworks (e.g., you understand the concept of permission slips).
 Meditation is not intrinsically sacred (or even intrinsically useful).
 It is an activity of All that is that may or may not lead to awakening.
-There is no actual way of knowing.
-At this stage, practices often simple, direct, and in-the-moment because elaborate methods are recognized as unnecessary complications.
+It's effectiveness lies in the beliefs attached to it—not the practice itself.
+At this stage, practice can be any activity one chooses.

 How No-Self Is Experienced Across Developmental Stages